 Society members do not understand the importance of sleep.
 Besides, we lead busy lives without bothering to catch up on our sleep.
 Also, further due to our 24*7 lifestyles, we sleep for lesser time than required and, consequently, continue to suffer health problems.

 To get the spotlight back on getting adequate sleep and, in turn, building a better society, the health researchers thought of celebrating WSD.
-The overall goal was to get people to understand that if they do not sleep well, their health problems are sure to mount.
+The overall goal was to get people to understand why exactly do we sleep and that if they do not sleep well, their health problems are sure to mount.

 Why sleep is important?

-Sleeping is important for various reasons.
-More importantly, sleep maintains a healthy balance of the body hormones.
-In fact, hormones play an essential role in sleep.
-And hormonal imbalances causing sleep issues comes as no surprise.
+Sleeping maintains a healthy balance of the body hormones.
+In fact, hormones play an essential role in sleep and hormonal imbalances causing sleep issues comes as no surprise.

 Daily exercises are a good way to start to keep healthy.
 Indeed, exercising is advantageous to health in several ways.
 Body exertion causes us to sweat, which leads to the expelling of salts, toxins from our body.
 Plus, you can burn calories and enjoy weight-loss benefits if you exercise regularly.
 Through exercising, you feel tired and sleep then comes easily too.